VanamaSaiteja/gender-recognition-by-voice-using-tensorflow/README.md

 # Gender Recognition using Voice
 This repository is about building a deep learning model using TensorFlow 2 to recognize gender of a given speaker's audio.
-Read this [tutorial](https://www.thepythoncode.com/article/gender-recognition-by-voice-using-tensorflow-in-python) for more information.

 ## Requirements
 - TensorFlow 2.x.x